TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 change object to be permanent, i.e. over multiple requests, it must be converted from a transient object to a persistent object.
 Repositories are responsible for this.
-These allow the permanent storage and retrieval of objects based on certain criterias.
+These allow the permanent storage and retrieval of objects based on certain criteria.
 But how to use repositories now in practice?
 While you add an object to a repository, it will be persisted.
 Now the repository is responsible for the object.
 It automatically cares about the storing of an object at the end of a request.